khanrn/wc-api-clj/README.md

 <p align="center"><a href="https://codemascot.com" target="_blank"><img src="https://raw.githubusercontent.com/codemascot/wc-api-clj/master/img/logo.svg" width="600"></a></p>

 ## *WooCommerce* REST API Client - Written in *Clojure*
 A wrapper of *WooCommerce* REST API written in *Clojure*.
-Easily interact with the WooCommerce REST API securely using this library.
+Interact with the WooCommerce REST API securely using this library.
 Over HTTPS connection, this library uses *BasicAuth* means it will use `consumer_key` and `consumer_secret` strings of *WooCommerce* REST API settings. *Oauth* support would be added soon.

 ## Documentation
 - Documentation Site - [codemascot.com/wc-api-clj](https://www.codemascot.com/wc-api-clj/)